xmake-io/xmake/README.md

 ## Who is using Xmake?

-Please click [User List](https://xmake.io/#/about/who_is_using_xmake) to view the complete user list.
+The user list is available [here](https://xmake.io/#/about/who_is_using_xmake)

-If you are using xmake, welcome to submit the information to the above list through PR, so that let more users can known how many users are using xmake.
+If you are using xmake, you are welcome to submit your information to the above list through a PR, so that others can know how many users are using it.

-Ihis also let users to use xmake more confidently, and we will also have more motivation to maintain it continuously, so that the xmake project and the community will grow stronger.
+Ihis also let users to use xmake more confidently and give us motivation to continue to maintain it.
+This will help the xmake project and it's community to grow stronger.

 ## Contacts